-In this era dominated by technology, the fusion of mental health and digital applications has promised exceptional accessibility and support.
-Mental health apps, with their convenience and potential to offer assistance to millions, have emerged as a beacon of hope for those seeking guidance, support, and solace.
-Yet, behind the veil of assistance lies a pertinent concern: are these very apps, designed to support mental well-being, inadvertently spying on users through data collection practices?
+In this era ruled by technology, the fusion of mental health and virtual programs has promised great accessibility and guide.
+Mental health apps, with their comfort and capacity to provide help to tens of millions, have emerged as a beacon of hope for those in search of steerage, help, and solace.
+Yet, at the back of the veil of assistance lies a pertinent concern: are these very apps, designed to support intellectual well-being, inadvertently spying on customers via records collection practices?

 What Do Mental Health Apps Do?